raytroop/raytroop.github.io/source/_posts/link-mdl.md

 The process of generating coloured noise is relatively simple:

 1. Start with a representation of white noise signal in the frequency domain
-2. Shape the signal in the frequency domain according to the PSD you'd like to achieve
+2. **Shape the signal in the frequency domain** according to the PSD you'd like to achieve
 3. Take the inverse Fourier transform of the shaped signal

+> sampling shaping transfer function without scale $1/T_s$, which make sense in time domain convolution between sampled noise with sampled impulse response of filter